phreshbrread/R6Clicker/README.md

 - Added some exception handling
 - Now saves and loads all values to and from a settings file in the program directory
   - To reset all settings just delete the settings.ini file
-- TODO make it actually restart each round
 ### v3
 - Added support for custom mouse positions
 - Changed some UI and made the window slightly less wide